ronilaukkarinen/macos-dock-for-windows/README.md

 ### Extra apps

-With these you can hide and desable stuff that are not needed and polish your Windows 10 even further.
+With these you can hide and disable stuff that are not needed and polish your Windows 10 even further.

 1. [AltSnap](https://github.com/RamonUnch/AltSnap) (open source)
 2. [7+ Taskbar Tweaker](https://github.com/m417z/7-Taskbar-Tweaker) (open source)